 Los Angeles & Orange County Divorce

-A divorce in Los Angeles County or Orange County (Dissolution of Marriage) can proceed through either an uncontested or contested litigation.
+Divorce (Contested / Uncontested) – A divorce in Los Angeles or Orange County (Dissolution of Marriage) can proceed through either an uncontested or contested litigation.
+Regardless of the type of divorce you are considering you will need experienced and attentive legal counsel to provide legal advice and assistance to you during these times.

 An uncontested divorce would require both parties to agree on all matters including the division of all property (including community and separate), spousal support, child support and child custody.